 Fertilizing Rose Plants

-Use a 10-10-10 fertilizer early in the season and again in mid-June, surrounding the plant 6 inches out.
-For roses that bloom repeatedly, apply fertilizer lightly in the middle of July, but do not apply any more after mid-August as it may promote growth that will not survive the winter.
+Fertilize roses according to soil-test recommendations.
+This may be as easy as applying a 10-10-10 fertilizer early in the season and again in mid-June, surrounding the plant 6 inches out.
+For roses that bloom repeatedly, you may need to apply fertilizer again lightly in the middle of July, but do not apply any more after mid-August as it may promote growth that will not survive the winter.

 Winter Care of Roses